 Learn MoreClassification of Laws Associated with School Students (CLASS)

-Use data from this website to compare state laws on nutrition and physical education between states and policy changes over time.
+Use data from this website to compare state laws on nutrition and physical education between states and law changes over time.

 Learn more about CLASSFamily Life, Activity, Sun, Health, and Eating (FLASHE) Study